zipvilization/Zipvilization/chapters/territory-world/index.md

 Territories with deterministic scale.

-A coherent spatial interpretation shared by Humans and machines.
+A world that can be represented consistently for Humans and machines.

-Zipvilization has crossed an important boundary.
+Zipvilization has crossed another boundary.

 > **The numbers occupy space.**